Lorena Pokoik

 Lorena Iris Pokoik García (born 24 December 1972) is an Argentine politician, who is currently a member of the Argentine Chamber of Deputies elected in the Autonomous City of Buenos Aires in 2023.
 A member of the Justicialist Party, Pokoik previously served as a member of the Buenos Aires City Legislature from 2013 to 2021.

-Early life
+Early life and education

-Pokoik was born on 24 December 1972 in the Mataderos neighbourhood of Buenos Aires into a family of Polish-Jewish descent.
-Her ancestors were from Łódź and migrated to Argentina to escape the Holocaust.
+Pokoik was born and raised in the Mataderos neighbourhood of Buenos Aires.

-She attended high school at Liceo 8 and later transferred to Colegio Mariano Moreno, where she began her political activism at the school's students' union.
-She counts with a licenciatura degree on Public Policy from the National University of Tres de Febrero.
+She became active in politics during her first year of secondary school, when she took part in the student union at Liceo No. 8.
+Her family later moved to Boedo, another neighbourhood of Buenos Aires City, and she continued her studies at notable school Colegio Nacional Mariano Moreno.

+As a teenager she was also involved in local political activities through a Justicialist Party branch in the Abasto area.

+Pokoik earned a licenciatura in public policy and a diploma in regional integration policy.

 Political career

 Pokoik was first elected to the Buenos Aires City Legislature in the 2013 legislative election as the 5th candidate in the Front for Victory list.
 Pokoik was re-elected in 2017, this time as the sixth candidate in the Front for Victory list.

 As of 2017 she was vice president of the Buenos Aires chapter of the Justicialist Party.